fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

   infrastructure components, such as container registries like Harbor and Zot (both CNCF projects) that have implemented support for workload identity.
-RFC-0010 introduced workload identity for remote Kubernetes clusters and Flux 2.9 introduced workload identity for OpenBao (and Vault).
+RFC-0010 introduced workload identity for remote Kubernetes clusters, and Flux 2.9 introduced workload identity for OpenBao/Vault.
-  By supporting workload identity for container registries Flux will be covering workload identity for all the vendor-neutral infrastructure components that are core to Flux: Kubernetes, container registries and key management systems for decryption of secrets / transit engine.
+  By supporting workload identity for container registries Flux will be covering workload identity for all the vendor-neutral infrastructure components that are core to Flux: Kubernetes, container registries and key management systems for decryption.
-- Flux will support both an out-of-the-box workload identity backbone, which is Kubernetes itself through ServiceAccount tokens, and a more advanced solution that covers more security scenarios beyond workload identity, like private communication, and aims specifically at centralized management of short-lived cryptographic material.
-By using the JWT PKI provided by Kubernetes a Flux user can go a long way, but each cluster will have its own key pair and federating several clusters in a consistent way can be a challenge.
-Because SPIFFE's main goal, on the other hand, is to solve this specific problem, it has come up with established ways for different SPIFFE runtimes to federate and provide a consistent layer of trust across clusters and the entire infrastructure of an organization.
+- Flux will support both an out-of-the-box provider for workload identity, which is Kubernetes itself through ServiceAccount tokens, and a more advanced solution that covers more security use cases beyond workload identity, such as private communication, and aims specifically at integration with centralized management of short-lived cryptographic material.
+By using the JWT PKI provided by Kubernetes Flux users can go a long way, but each cluster will have its own key pair and federating several clusters in a consistent way can be a challenge.
+On the other hand, because SPIFFE's main goal is to solve this very problem, it came up with now-established ways for different SPIFFE runtimes to federate and provide a unified layer of trust across clusters and the entire infrastructure of an organization.
+"SPIFFE is the bottom turtle" is the motto of the project, to emphasize their fundemental goal of being the cornerstone for PKI across the board.

 ### Goals

-The main goal of this RFC is defining the shape of the APIs that will support the use cases described in this RFC in a way that they can be uniformly implemented across all the Flux components (given enough time and demand).
+1. Defining the common APIs that will support the use cases described in this RFC in a way that they can be uniformly implemented across all the Flux components (given enough release cycles).

+2. Indulge the "SPIFFE is the bottom turtle" philosophy.
+Allow Flux to participate with first-class support in the SPIFFE landscape of an organization aiming for centralized management of short-lived cryptographic material.

 ### Non-Goals